oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

   * Create a feature flag for the redesigned page.
 The new page should be implemented behind this feature flag until it is ready for launch.
   * Create a common modal component to use throughout Oppia that aligns with the designs in the mocks.
   * Create components for (a) lesson cards (which should include the learner’s progress bar and a button to play the lesson – you don’t need to customize the button text at this stage) and (b) practice cards.
 Use these to display the topic list in the UI.
   * Implement the “Representation of Chapter Availability” section in the mocks by updating the existing "coming soon" UI.
-(This is related to the "serial chapter launch" project.)

   Additionally, in the **topic editor** page, when applicable, display a warning in the “Canonical Stories” section that lists all subtopics and/or skills that aren’t covered by any chapter of the canonical stories.
 (This should not block publication of the story, but is important information for the topic manager to know, now that we are associating practice cards with lessons.)